ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/05D MAPJUMPON.md

 #### Description

 Lets the player leave a field via a field exit (ie walk off the screen to go to another area).
 This is the default behavior of fields.
-This function is only used to undo [MAPJUMPOFF][].
+This function is only used to undo [MAPJUMPOFF](05E MAPJUMPOFF.md).

-  [MAPJUMPOFF]: 05E%20MAPJUMPOFF.md "wikilink"